Rand-RB/KAUST_AI_Summer_Training_Project/README.md

 ## Evaluation
 Based on the following metrics, we evaluate the system to ensure that it provides accurate results.
-- Precision : A precision measurement indicates how many positive predictions were correct (true positives).
+- Precision : The precision measurement indicates how many positive predictions were correct (true positives).
 This is the formula:
  $Precision=\frac{TP}{TP+FP}$